nievergeltlab/tractor_haul/README.md

 ### Other Usage Notes:

+The pipeline is a bit primitive, and is probably more of an example than a push button interface
+  A) jobs are not automatically resubmitted if failed.
+  B) There is no job dependency programmed in, you have to manually check if a job finished before proceeding to the next step
+  C) You will have to go into the job scripts to set certain paths

+#### SLURM:
  This assumes that you have access to a SLURM computing system (eg LISA) and access to the HRC reference panel

-#### If you do not have SLURM:
+##### If you do not have SLURM:
    Run the contents of the job script commands in the shell.
 Because chromosomes are by default indexed by the array index number, you will have to create a for loop to replace the array indexing variable. ie.

      for (SLURM_ARRAY_TASK_ID in seq 1 1 22) ; do ... job script contents ... ; done  ;